lemire/node/doc/contributing/maintaining/maintaining-dependencies.md

 ### simdutf

-The [simdutf](https://github.com/simdutf/simdutf) dependency is a C++ library for fast UTF-8 decoding and encoding.
+The [simdutf](https://github.com/simdutf/simdutf) dependency is a C++ library for fast character encoding (UTF-8, UTF-16, UTF-32, Latin1) and base64 decoding and encoding.

 ### undici